ryneches/BallotNov2016/README.md

 #### 54 Legislature.
 Legislation and Proceedings.
 Initiative Constitutional Amendment and Statute.

+YES : I'm sure more transparency will be annoying for legislators and make it easier for lobbyists to lobby, but it also makes it easier for the public to keep an eye on their legislature.
+The latter is more important.

 #### 55 Tax Extension to Fund Education and Healthcare.
 Initiative Constitutional Amendment.

+YES : We need to overhaul the tax code, but as long as we're doing things piecemeal, I'm in favor of taxing rich people to pay for public schools and hospitals.

 #### 56 Cigarette Tax to Fund Healthcare, Tobacco Use Prevention, Research, and Law Enforcement.
 Initiative Constitutional Amendment and Statute.

+YES : The main reason to oppose taxes on tobacco is that it's regressive; more poor people smoke than rich.
+This measure diverts about half of the revenue it will raise to Medi-Cal, which provides health care for many of those folks.
+In terms of fairness, maybe that's not perfect.
+But it's good enough.

+California's taxes on tobacco products are pretty low, as states go.
+This measure would put our tobacco taxes a bit above the middle, but not at the top.

 #### 57 Criminal Sentences.
 Parole.
 Juvenile Criminal Proceedings and Sentencing.
 Initiative Constitutional Amendment and Statute.

+YES : Long sentences don't seem to be a very effective at deterring crime.
+Where public safety allows, I think we need to put more emphasis on rehabilitation.

 #### 58 English Proficiency.
 Multilingual Education.
 Initiative Statute.